 Figure 1: Valves used in breweries.

 The process of controlling a valve can be done manually or automatic, depending on the sophistication of the brewery, valve, and electronics.
 Typically, a craft brewery or a home-made setup will have manual valves.
 These are controlled by simply rotating a lever or knob from the closed (perpendicular to pipe) to open (parallel to pipe) position.
+A butterfly valve or ball valve handle is easy to use and due to the 90 degree movement, it is easy for a visual indicator of open or off.
 Often times, there are locking mechanisms to lock the valve in the desired position.
 Locking mechanisms can vary, but are often either a pull handle, position handle, or a locking slide for a nut.
 Automatic valves are either controlled electrically or pneumatically and are often connected to a programmable logic controller (PLC).
 This gives the brewer full control of a brew house from a centralized location and the entire brewing process could be automated.

 The food and beverage processing industry divides valves into two different classifications: direct contact and service utility valves.
 A direct contact valve comes into direct contact with the beverage during the brewing process (an example being the racking arm).
 A utility service valve does not come into direct contact with the product (an example being a gas valve for a burner).
 Knowing the step at which a valve is implemented will help determine the type of valve, material needed, and if the valve needs to be cleaned regularly.

 Throughout the brewing cycle, numerous different liquids and gases are brought in and out of the tanks.
 Depending on the step and the design of the brewery equipment, different valves are used to correctly and safely move the flow.
 Typically, throughout a brewery’s equipment you will find a mix of butterfly, ball, globe, gate, check, needle, diaphragm, and solenoid valves.
 Each valve has their own advantages and disadvantages for different mediums.